South Beach Miami on a Budget

 Here are our recommendations on How to Pack a Suitcase.

-Empty space.
 Now take all small items you put aside and put them into the empty space of your luggage.
-Sometimes it saves space to put a few small items in a plastic bag and then put them in all empty corners of your suitcase.
+Sometimes it saves space to put a few small items in a plastic bag or packing cubes and then put them in all empty corners of your suitcase.

 Looking for more tips on how to pack for vacation?
 Check out our article What to Wear in South Beach - Miami Packing List.